 Barilla.
 A family-owned company for 135 years that brings Italian delights such as pasta and sauces to the American consumer.
 Its variety of pastas has nutritious additions such as pasta infused with vegetables, white fiber, and whole grains.
-You really can expect more from your pasta in 2013.
+You really can expect more from your pasta.

 Barilla also expects more from you.
 The Wall Street Journal, “Barilla Makes U.S. Pasta Push” on August 30, 2012, we learn that Americans could be eating more pasta in relationship to other countries.
 Americans ate an average of 19.4 pounds of pasta per person in 2011, compared to 57.3 pounds for Italians and 28.7 pounds for Venezuelans, according to the Italian Association of Pasta Industries.